eghuro/atenvironment/README.rst

    check(a, b, c)

-Environment variables are checked and provided to the function.
+Environment variables are checked and provided to the function as trailing parameters in order of declaration.
 In case the token is not in environment an ``atenvironment.EnvironMiss`` exception is raised.
+You can also provide your own error handling function.
+In addition, some environment variables can be loaded directly into object variable in case instance property is to be initialized.

 See the docummentation for more details.